project-etalon/etalon/.github/PULL_REQUEST_TEMPLATE.md

 <h3>Thank You</h3>

-<p> Finally, thank you for taking the time to read these guidelines and for your interest in contributing to Metron.
-Your contributions make Metron a great tool for everyone! </p>
+<p> Finally, thank you for taking the time to read these guidelines and for your interest in contributing to etalon.
+Your contributions make etalon a great tool for everyone! </p>

 </details>